captainrosco/Planner/README.md

 # Planner
 First program: Small program to track daily task through out the day.
-Then save and print in a format style.
-Allows you to save and load items still needing to be complete.d
+Designed in Java 8 with Eclipse on a MAC.